الصفحة الرئيسية

 Our Mission

-The Intensive Academic English Program (IEP) prepares undergraduate students to perform effectively within the English-medium liberal arts context of The American University in Cairo (AUC) and similar academic environments.
+The Intensive English Program (IEP) prepares undergraduate students to perform effectively within the English-medium liberal arts context of The American University in Cairo (AUC) and similar academic environments.
 Students in this program develop their academic English and critical and reflective thinking skills through a content-based learning approach.
 Collaborative and independent learning, digital literacy, and commitment to academic integrity are emphasized.
 In small learner-centered classes, using project- and inquiry-based learning, IEP students are empowered to meet the demands of the liberal arts curriculum at AUC.

 Director's Welcome